solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 - An **IDL** is a file representing the structure of a Solana program.
 Programs written and built using Anchor automatically generate a corresponding IDL.
 IDL stands for Interface Description Language.
-- `@coral-xyz/anchor` is a Typescript client that includes everything you’ll need to interact with Anchor programs
+- `@coral-xyz/anchor` is a Typescript client that includes everything you'll need to interact with Anchor programs
 - An **Anchor `Provider`** object combines a `connection` to a cluster and a specified `wallet` to enable transaction signing